 Image file names: also useful places to insert accurate use of keywords specific to the image.
 That is a better approach than using the default camera image file naming conventions.
 Again, brevity and accuracy are the important factors.

-Keyword Stuffing & Over Optimisation
+Keyword Meta-tags Stuffing & Over Optimisation

 Google actively targets and penalises both keyword stuffing and over-optimisation.
 If your site transgresses the new rules, punishment is inevitable.
 The effective little tricks of yesteryear listed above may well come back to bite you on the bottom when you least expect it.
 If you have an older website which has previously been optimised, a seo page audit might uncover old work creating new issues.